Updated: June 2019

 5. In Admin Tools, click on ‘edit’

-6. You’re now in HTML edit mode; put the following text where you want your image to be:
+If you’re in HTML edit mode, put the following text where you want your image to be:

 <img src=”paste your image URL here” />